umarhassan-mitodl/11.384-spring-2018/content/pages/syllabus.md

 Prerequisites
 -------------

-Students must apply and be accepted into the [Malaysia Sustainable Cities Practicum](https://malaysiacities.mit.edu/).
+Students must apply and be accepted into the {{% resource_link "043c5250-8e39-40f7-8de9-d10d36a818b1" "Malaysia Sustainable Cities Practicum" %}}.

 Syllabus
 --------